Security

 Hardening posture

-The current security posture is documented in docs/security.md and visible at runtime to admins at /admin/security on any deployment.
+The current security posture is summarised below and visible at runtime to admins at /admin/security on any deployment.

 Highlights: - bcrypt passwords; minimum 10-char policy with class diversity - CSRF (double-submit cookie) on all UI mutations - Per-IP sliding-window rate limits on auth + webhooks - 5-failed-login soft-lock for 15 minutes - AES-128-CBC + HMAC-SHA256 (Fernet) for secrets at rest - Comprehensive security headers (CSP, HSTS, X-Frame-Options, etc.) - Run-log redaction for any param matching token | secret | password | apikey | webhook_url | authorization - 5 MiB cap on inbound webhook bodies - Tenant isolation at every query